recommended reblooming tools

 Dyna-Gro Fertilizer

 The judicious use of fertilizer will help you to grow stunningly beautiful orchids.
-Fertilizers will enhance your orchids in every way including blooming, root systems and leaves, fight off disease and overall health.
+Fertilizers will enhance your orchids in every way, including blooming, root systems, and leaves, fight off disease, and boost overall health.

 Dyna-Gro is the fertilizer that I personally use and recommend for successfully blooming orchids.
 Pro-TeKt (0-0-3) is especially useful after repotting.
 The potassium will help your orchid establish strong roots.

 Note: There are a couple of times when you should take a break from fertilizer.
-First, when buds begin to grow.
-Buds are the most tender part of the plant and fertilizer can cause the buds to wither.
+First, when buds begin to grow, buds are the most tender part of the plant, and fertilizer can cause the buds to wither.
 Begin using fertilizer after the flowers have dropped.
 Second, if your orchid needs a winter rest, stop fertilizing.
-During active growth, or when new roots and leaves are growing, is the most important time to fertilize.
+The most important time to fertilize is active growth, or when new roots and leaves are growing.